wuangnguyen/Q.FilterBuilder/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please follow these guidelines:

-- Follow [C# coding conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions) and SOLID, KISS principles
-- Add XML documentation for public APIs
+Contributions are welcome!
+If you'd like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with a descriptive message.
+4. Push your changes to your fork.
+5. Create a pull request to the main repository.

-- Ensure all tests pass before submitting PRs
+Please ensure that your code adheres to the existing coding style and that all tests pass before submitting a pull request.

 ## 📄 License

-This project is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

----

-**Made with ❤️ by Quang Nguyen**

-*Q.FilterBuilder - Powerful, flexible, and extensible dynamic where clause builder for .NET*